Garden

 Neem Oil Spray

 Diluted neem oil (2 tablespoons per litre) applied to leaf undersides smothers eggs and nymphs and deters adults from settling.
-Spray in the evening to avoid harming pollinators.
+Apply at dusk to avoid harming pollinators and beneficial insects.
 Repeat every 5–7 days for three consecutive weeks.

 Introduce Encarsia formosa